ajirios/Streaming-Website/README.md

 # Compilation and Execution

-To compile and run this bundle, download and install the server software on your Windows or Mac computer.
+To compile and run this test bundle, download and install the server software on your Windows or Mac computer.
 Download and install the IDE.
 Import the project into the IDE, setup environment, and run the project.
 The project should then run on your Chrome web browser.